 The Trust has established robust guidance within the Academy Trust's Handbook and Scheme of Delegation.
 This ensures segregation of duties, uniformity and consistency across all schools within the Trust.
-The Trust benefits from the provision of a qualified Chartered Accountant as its Finance Director and a Finance Manager who is qualified Chartered Accountant.
+The Trust benefits from the provision of a qualified Chartered Accountant as its Director of Finance, IT & Estates and a Finance Manager who is qualified Certified Chartered Accountant.
 They hold regular meetings with all School Business Managers within the Trust.

-Academy Advisory were commissioned for a third year as the Internal Auditors for the Trust and several internal audits performed during 2022-23 with all 7 schools being audited as well as the Trust central office.
+Academy Advisory were commissioned for a fourth year as the Internal Auditors for the Trust and several internal audits performed during 2023-24 with all 7 schools being audited as well as the Trust central office.
 The internal audit reports highlighted some of the good practices in place at the schools as well as some recommendations which have/are being actioned at both the school and Trust level.
 The internal audit reports are presented to the Audit, Risk & Finance Committee.